 The Board considers the risks facing the business on an ongoing basis and ensures mitigation strategies are in place wherever possible.
 The Executive Directors regularly keep the Board updated on current trading, wider market trends and other developments as a means of identifying existing and potential future opportunities and risks.

-Key risks and uncertainties facing the business are found on page 15 and 16.
+Key risks and uncertainties facing the business are found on pages 17 and 18.

 Maintain the Board as a well-functioning, balanced team led by the Chair